 Bayesian Deep Learning

 Deep learning is great for achieving state-of-the-art results, however these models cannot understand what they don’t know.
-Bayesian deep learning (BDL) is a very exciting framework for understanding our model’s uncertainty.
+Bayesian deep learning (BDL) is a promising framework for understanding our model’s uncertainty.
 This paper is an introduction to Bayesian deep learning for computer vision.
 I have also found BDL useful for localisation, scene understanding and autonomous driving.

 PoseNet was the first end-to-end deep learning algorithm for relocalisation - estimating the position and orientation of the camera from an image within a previously explored area.
 It works over large outdoor urban environments or inside buildings.
 It takes only 5ms to do this from a single colour image, here is a demo.

 Some more details of other projects, including an autonomous drone and augmented reality, can be found here.